-Importantly, we want you and future Beneficiaries to be open and purposeful when seeking distributions or other benefits from the Trust.
-We understand the potential for you to feel anxious or even guilty about talking about distributions.
-While these and similar feelings are normal, is it our firm belief that you are capable of learning to handle these feelings maturely so that they will not inhibit your engagement with the Trustee.
+As we noted in our letter to [name of Beneficiary], we want [him or her] and future Beneficiaries to be open and purposeful when seeking distributions or other benefits from the Trust.
+We understand the potential for Beneficiaries to feel anxious or even guilty about talking about distributions.
+While these and similar feelings are normal, is it our firm belief that with appropriate support from you, as Trustee, Beneficiaries of the Trust will learn to handle these feelings maturely so they do not inhibit their engagement with you and other members of the Trustscape.

-We want the lives of all Trust Beneficiaries to be enhanced by using the financial capital we have placed in the Trust in ways that are consistent with the responsibilities, standards and guidelines described above.
-In order for these hopes to be realized, it is our expectation that you actively work to develop and maintain a meaningful relationship with the Trustee and see the Trustee as an important partner in your growth and development as a Beneficiary.
+We want the lives of [name of Beneficiary] and future Beneficiaries to be enhanced by using the financial capital we have placed in the Trust in ways that are consistent with the responsibilities, standards and guidelines described above.
+In order for these hopes to be realized, it is our expectation that in your role as Trustee you will actively work with [name of Beneficiary] and future Trust Beneficiaries to develop and maintain a meaningful relationship so that they see you as an important partner in their growth and development.